Security revamp and passenger awareness urged after Japan train attacks

 When used correctly, backpacks and bags, for example, can serve as a shield to push back a perpetrator and buy time, while umbrellas can be unleashed to at least dissuade a knife-wielding criminal from approaching, says Kuroki, a former intelligence officer with the Self-Defense Forces, where he was known as “Rambo Kuroki.”

-“One of the problems during such incidents is the mind-muddling panic, and self-defense seminars help to instill calm, clear thinking and confidence to act when evacuation is not an option,” says Kuroki, who is president of Tsurugi Goshin-Budo, which teaches self-defense martial arts to bodyguards, police officers and security personnel.
-The company also gives instruction to visiting students nationwide, coaching them in basic self-defense techniques — even shouting at the top of your lungs can be a life-saver, he advises.
+“One of the problems during such incidents is the mind-muddling panic, and self-defense seminars help to instill calm, clear thinking and confidence to act when evacuation is not an option,” says Kuroki, who is president of Tsurugi Goshin-Budo, teaching self-defense martial arts to bodyguards, police officers, security personnel and other professionals, and visiting schools nationwide to coach basic self-defense techniques (even shouting at the top of your voice can be a life-saver, he advises).

 Perpetrators such as the one on the Keio Line — the likes of which he believes are not uncommon in society today — tend to choose apparently less bothersome subjects, he says, adding if they can see or sense that members of the public are self-defense aware, "it could serve as a useful preventative tool, and make them think twice before attacking.”